WICG/pending-beacon/explainers/beacon_api.md

 beacon = new PendingBeacon(url, options = {});
 ```

 An instance of `PendingBeacon` represents a beacon that will be sent by the browser at some point in the future.
-The `url` parameter is the same as the existing [sendBeacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon)’s parameter .
+The `url` parameter is the same as the existing [`Navigator.sendBeacon`][sendBeacon-api]’s parameter.
 Note that multiple instances of `PendingBeacon` can be made, so multiple beacons can be sent to multiple endpoints.
 The `options` parameter would be a dictionary that optionally allows specifying the `'method'` and `'pageHideTimeout'` properties for the beacon (these properties are described below).

 Note that calling the PendingBeacon constructor queues the beacon for sending by the browser; even if the result goes out of scope, the beacon will still be sent (unless `deactivate()`-ed beforehand).

 The `PendingBeacon` class would support the following methods/properties:

 <table>
   <tr>